 Less frequent and remote calibration

-Since Frauscher wheel sensors are not affected by environmental conditions or power interruptions, significantly less frequent recalibrations are required in comparison to other triggering equipment.
-The combination of Frauscher wheel sensors with the Frauscher Wheel Sensor Converter WSC provide the ability to recalibrate sensors remotely.
+Since Frauscher wheel sensors are not affected by environmental conditions or power interruptions, significantly less frequent recalibrations are required in comparison to other types of train detection equipment.
+The combination of Frauscher wheel sensors with the Frauscher Wheel Sensor Converter WSC provides the ability to recalibrate sensors remotely.
 The WSC offers customers the option to implement a command to calibrate the sensor via serial interface.

 High frequency of maintenance cycles